ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 8. strategy
-This property tells Beagle how to handle the requests cache.
+This property tells Beagle how to handle the cache requests.
 There are seven caching strategies that Beagle implements.
-Default is `BeagleNetworkStrategy.beagleWithFallbackToCache`.
-Below are all of them:
+The default is `BeagleNetworkStrategy.beagleWithFallbackToCache`.
+Check out below all of them:
 ```dart
 enum BeagleNetworkStrategy {
   beagleCacheOnly,